Find books provided by the National Care Planning Council written to help the public plan for Long Term Care. Learn More...

 Independent mediators are the people most likely to be of help to families needing elder mediation.
 Those who specialize in elder mediation are most likely to have a background dealing with issues with the elderly.
 Others of these providers may be able to help with elder mediation, but their specialty may be broader, and they will typically present themselves as being family mediators.

 Depending on their reputation and their effectiveness, independent mediators may charge anywhere from $50 per hour to $150 per hour.They may charge additional fees to formalize and make copies of the final agreement.

 Elder mediation is a brand-new field and is still finding its roots, but those active in this area have identified the following issues with older people that can lead to disagreement, conflict or dispute:

 We can talk about principles and ideas all day, but one cannot fully realize the vision of how mediation can help unless one encounters actual examples where it would apply.

 Sally and Jane are taking care of their aging parents who are living in their own home but need special help with bathing, dressing, and preparing their meals.
 Sally and Jane have their own families and both are employed.They trade off spending their evenings with their parents and one of them has gone to part-time employment in order to help the parents in the morning.

 Their parents renovated the family home many years ago and created an apartment in the basement in order to produce rental income in their old age.
 They also have an additional rental property that provides further additional income.

-Their divorced son--Sally and Jane's brother-- is living in the basement apartment and paying no rent.
+Their married son--Sally and Jane's brother--with his wife and two teenage children are living in the basement apartment and paying no rent.
 He is out of work and has had difficulty in the past remaining employed.
-He does not help with the care of his parents and the parents are actually using a portion of of their income to support him.
+He does not help with the care of his parents and the parents are actually using most of their income to support him.
 Sally and Jane are angry.
 They need their parents to understand how they feel about the situation.

 A mediator is the perfect solution for solving this problem.